About the City of Somerville Budget Process

 The City of Somerville has numerous Stabilization Funds, including the Capital Stabilization Fund, which pays for capital projects such as new school buildings, park renovations, or road and mobility improvements.
 Another is the Rainy Day Stabilization Fund, which safeguards the City in the case of a fiscal emergency, just like a household might set aside some savings in case of a job loss or medical emergency.
 Other stabilization funds are reserved for specific purposes.

-Take part in this year’s first-ever Participatory Budgeting process, where residents will decide how to spend $1 million.
-Residents can propose ideas for what to invest in to improve Somerville.
-Residents age 12 and older can vote on ideas, and the City will put the winning ideas into action.
+Somerville completed its first-ever Participatory Budgeting process in FY24, where residents were able to propose ideas for what to invest $1,000,000 in to improve Somerville.
+Residents age 12 and older voted on ideas, and the City is putting the winning ideas into action.
 Learn more at somervillema.gov/PB.

 Please submit website feedback using this form.
 Be sure to include: